nonplayer/hammercrawl/hc_core_player.md

 **Bag:** This item adds additional encumbrance slots to the character's inventory.

+**Basic:** This is a pretty standard weapon.
+No special rules, costs 10 coins (usually), and hurts things using your character's Hit Die.
+The name of the individual weapon is largely just a component to provide narrative color for your character and their combat actions.

 **Durable:** This item enjoys an advantage on all its saving throws.

 **Fragile:** This item suffers a disadvantage on all its saving throws.

 **Reach:** These melee weapons aren't functional within many tight dungeon corridors and spaces, but they provide superior reach in more open combat spaces.
 When applicable, they give their wielder advantage on melee combat attacks against enemies attacking with non-Reach melee weapons.

+**Tactical:** These weapons do not do normal Hit Die based damage.
+Instead, they can be used as tactical weapons, applying various "status" effects as seen appropriate by the player and the 'Smith.
+See "Tactical Attacks" in the combat section.

 **Thrown:** This melee weapon can be effectively used as a thrown weapon.